 - What are some benefits your agency offers its nurses?

 - What types of facilities does your agency staff?

 - Do you have a support system if I have a need or an issue?

 - What are the conditions of your travel nurse contracts?

-- Tell me about the onboarding process with your agency?
+- What is the onboarding process like with your agency?

 - What makes you unique, and why should I choose your agency over all the others out there?

 At Trusted Nurse Staffing, we offer some of the highest-paying contracts with some of the best benefits in the industry.